falwyn/let_blog/README.md

-# A project to learn Golang and Angular for web development
+# A project to learn Golang and Typescript for Web Development
 So `let`'s GO